pipe-cd/tutorial/content/en/30-install/01-git.md

----
-title: "1.
-Setup Git Repository"
+# 1. Setup Git Repository
-weight: 1
-description: "Setup repositories on local and GitHub"
----

 In this page, before the installation, you will copy [the tutorial repository](https://github.com/pipe-cd/tutorial.git) into your local and GitHub.
 It contains configs for the installation and deployments.